-Lidar devices have made an entry into the wind market over the last one to two years and two main commercial models are currently available.
-Published papers on the devices show they are capable of achieving impressive accuracy levels and it is expected that their use in wind energy applications will increase.
+Lidar devices have made an entry into the wind market over the last few years and two main commercial models are currently widely available with additional models now entering the market.
+Published papers on the devices show they are capable of achieving impressive accuracy levels in simple terrain and it is expected that their use in wind energy applications will increase.

 In recent years, it has become standard practice to download data remotely, via either modem or a satellite link.
 This approach has made managing large quantities of data from masts, on a range of prospective sites, significantly more efficient than manual downloading.
 It also has the potential to improve data coverage rates.

-Recommendations provided by the International Electrotechnical Committee (IEC), the International Energy Agency (IEA) and MEASNET, provide substantial detail on minimum technical requirements for anemometers, wind vanes and data loggers.
+Recommendations provided by the International Electrotechnical Committee (IEC), the International Energy Agency (IEA) and the International Network for Harmonised and Recognised Wind Energy Measurement (MEASNET) provide substantial detail on minimum technical requirements for anemometers, wind vanes and data loggers.
 It is strongly recommended that anyone intending to make ‘bankable’ wind measurements should refer to these documents.
 Historically, a notable deviation from best practice, as defined in the IEC and IEA documents, is the use of anemometers that have not been individually calibrated for the assessment of the wind resource at the site.
 Each sensor will have a slightly different operational characteristic, as a result of variations in manufacturing tolerances.
 The use of individually calibrated anemometers has a direct impact on reducing the uncertainty in the predicted wind speed at a site and is therefore to be recommended.

 Wind into the page Wind left to right

-These results have been predicted using a commercial Computational Fluid Dynamics (CFD) code.
+These results have been predicted using a commercial computational fluid dynamics (CFD) code.
 It is important to be aware of the potential influence of the support structure on the measured data.
 Detailed guidance is provided in the International Energy Agency Annex XI, 1999, on specific separation distances, which are required to reduce the influence of the support structure on the measurement to acceptable levels.
-Illustrative examples that demonstrate good and poor mounting arrangements are presented in Figure 2.5.
+Illustrative examples that demonstrate good and poor mounting arrangements are presented in Figure I.2.5.